Kegerator Buying Guide | How to Buy a Kegerator

 Let’s not try to fool ourselves: BBQ is just better with beer.
 But beer needs to be cold, and when you’re throwing those big neighborhood cookouts, that means full refrigerators, trips to the store for ice, and lugging around huge ice chests to keep everyone satisfied.
 Or even worse — asking your guests to do the dirty work.
 Why put that burden on anyone when a single appliance can take care of it for you?

 Kegerators, sometimes called beer dispensers, use carbon-dioxide compression to keep your beverage of choice cold and fresh.
 The “of choice” in the previous sentence is important because we also offer wine kegerators, which maintain slightly higher temperatures to keep your wine from prematurely spoiling or aging.
-And if you’re feeling particularly millennial, you can even grab a coffee kegerator for some cold brew at just the right temperature.
 No matter what you’re drinking, your outdoor kegerator dispenses it through a tap that turns your backyard into a private barroom.

 Luckily for you, finding the right beer dispenser doesn’t have to be a challenge.
 There are only 5 main questions you need to ask yourself, and we’ll walk you through each one to help you make an informed decision.
 It’s about time you started treating that IPA as well as it treats you.